-Yes, you can move to a traditional self-directed IRA.
+Yes, you can move to a traditional self-directed IRA, including a Physical Gold backed IRA.
 I have a traditional IRA with a bank or brokerage agency.
-Yes, you can make a transfer to a self-directed IRA.
-You can transfer a 401 (k) to an IRA if you've quit a job.
+Yes, you can make a transfer to a self-directed IRA, such as a Physical Gold backed IRA.
+You can transfer a 401 (k) to an IRA, including a Physical Gold backed IRA, if you've quit a job.
 First, open or establish an IRA in IRAR and complete our reinvestment certification form.

 Then, contact your plan administrator and ask for the forms you must complete to transfer the plan's assets or retirement savings to the self-directed IRA.
 Account transfers can be made from one custodian to another.
 The direct reinvestment of a self-directed IRA can be made through any reasonable means of direct payment to an IRA.
 The regulations state that reasonable means may include a bank transfer, mailing the check to the new IRA depositary, or sending the check in the name of the new IRA custodian to the plan participant.

 Regular IRAs usually house only stocks, bonds, mutual funds, and other relatively common investments.
 Self-directed IRAs offer many more possibilities.
 For example, you could invest in real estate or a private company.
 You'll just need to find a custodian who will accept the deal, then you're good to go.

 With any IRA, you need a custodian or trustee to maintain the account in your name.
 If you decide to transfer your previous employer's 401 (k) plan to a self-directed IRA, the process is actually quite simple.
 One important thing to remember is that all activities related to the transfer must comply with IRS procedures to avoid any tax penalties.
 With a direct transfer, you will initiate the transfer with your previous employer's custodian and complete the required documentation.

 Then, you'll instruct your former depositary to transfer your funds to the new custodian to create your new self-directed IRA.
 A Solo 401 (k) plan can contain both tax-deferred funds and Roth funds.
 Tax-deferred funds from any previous eligible employer plan or IRA can be transferred to a Solo 401 (k) plan.
 However, when it comes to Roth funds, only the Roth sub-account of a previous employer 401 (k) plan can be transferred to a new Solo 401 (k).

 An existing Roth IRA cannot be transferred to a Solo 401 (k).
 Once the funds have been transferred to the new IRA LLC, you, as the administrator of the IRA LLC, will have “checkbook” control over your retirement funds, so you can make traditional and non-traditional investments, free of taxes and penalties. .
 Given the complexity of self-managed IRAs (more on this below), you may want a financial advisor with experience managing investment transactions for self-directed IRAs to help you make investments with due diligence.